 Certain moments—like the one he mentioned of the fan reaching out so far that he fell from the bleachers—stick out more than others.
 He remembers seeing his agent, Ron Shapiro, by the third baseline.
 And noticing a sign that read “The House That Cal Built.”
 Then there was an exchange with Angels Hall of Famer Rod Carew, whom Cal had long admired.

 “I wish I could tell you what words were said,” he says of the moment with Carew.
 “I just remember being blown away by the fact that it even happened.”

-Seats of a certain number at Camden Yards. -Photography by Mike Morgan
+Seats of a certain number at Camden Yards. -Mike Morgan

 And, of course, once he rounded back to home, he remembers hugging and kissing his wife, Kelly, and his kids, Ryan, 2, and Rachel, 5, who said “Ew!” when she kissed her dad’s sweaty forehead.
 He took off his jersey to reveal a homemade T-shirt that said “2,130+ Hugs and Kisses for Daddy.”
 Then he looked up to the skybox, where his parents, Cal Sr. and Vi, stood, clapping proudly.